Corella (bird)

 Licmetis is a subgenus of the white cockatoos (genus Cacatua).
-They are collectively known as corellas in Australia.
+They are collectively known as corellas or crestless cockatoos in Australia.
 Three of the six species are primarily – or only – found in Australia, while the Philippines, Indonesia, and the Solomons each have an endemic species.
 They are relatively small cockatoos and – unlike the members of the subgenus Cacatua – all have pale bills.
 While most show yellow-tinged underwings and some red to the face, none has conspicuously coloured crests.